lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Pick up the car while it is driving and place it outside the designated map & The car has been moved to outside the map & - & - \\
+    \textbf{1} & Pick up the car while it is executing a route and place it outside the designated map & The car has been moved to outside the map & The car has been moved & OK \\
     \hline
-    \textbf{2} & Continue execution of route & The car is not able to find its way back to the map & - & - \\
+    \textbf{2} & Continue execution of route & The car is not able to find its way back to the map & The car continues driving after its instructions, which now take it to a random position & OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Nonfunctional Requirements - + 2}